Mulder and Scully Meet the Were-Monster: Reviews

 Critics praised the episode.
-Rotten Tomatoes, a review aggregator, awarded the episode a 100% approval rating with an average score of 9.5 out of 10 based on 22 reviews, writing, "'Mulder and Scully Meet the Were-Monster' is a welcome return to traditional X-Files format, making the most of a surreal, comedic episode with terrific one-liners."
+On Rotten Tomatoes, the episode garnered a 100% approval rating with an average score of 9.5 out of 10 based on 22 reviews, writing, "'Mulder and Scully Meet the Were-Monster' is a welcome return to traditional X-Files format, making the most of a surreal, comedic episode with terrific one-liners."
 Alex McCown of The A.V.
 Club called "Mulder and Scully Meet the Were-Monster" an "instant classic".
 He concluded that the episode is "a brilliant and empathetic justification of the series' return" and therefore "makes the case for why The X-Files is still worth having around".
 Later, Zack Handlen, also of The A.V.
 Club, awarded the episode an "A" grade.
 He praised Morgan's writing and direction, stating, "his script and direction in 'The Were-Monster' are as ambitious and funny as one might hope".
 Overall, he wrote that the episode "is the first episode of the show's new season that feels like a legit defense of season 10's existence".
 Brian Tallerico of RogerEbert.com wrote that "Mulder and Scully Meet the Were-Monster" is "hysterical, smart and so much fun."
-Darren Franich of Entertainment Weekly awarded the episode an "A" and reiterated the thoughts of other critics, writing that the episode is "a wild, playful, brain-twisting, heart-pulling, and above all adventurous episode of television."
+Darren Franich of Entertainment Weekly awarded the episode an "A" and called the episode a "wild, playful, brain-twisting, heart-pulling, and above all adventurous episode of television."
 IGN's Matt Fowler gave it a very positive review with a score of 9.5 out of 10.
 He called it "a funny, clever, absorbing episode" and praised the guest performances, especially that of Rhys Darby.